Maud Lewis: Later life and death

 In the last year of her life, Lewis stayed in one corner of her house, painting as often as she could while traveling back and forth to the hospital for treatment of health issues.
 She died in Digby on July 30, 1970, from pneumonia.
 Her husband Everett was killed in 1979 by a burglar during an attempted robbery of the house.

 Legacy

 House

 After Everett Lewis' death, their painted house began to deteriorate.
 A group of concerned citizens from the Digby area started the Maud Lewis Painted House Society to save the landmark.
-In 1984, it was sold to the Province of Nova Scotia and transferred to the care of the AGNS, which restored the house and installed it as part of its permanent Lewis exhibit.
+In 1984, it was sold to the Province of Nova Scotia and transferred to the care of the Art Gallery of Nova Scotia, which restored the house and installed it as part of its permanent Lewis exhibit.
+This inspiring story helped to sway the provincial and municipal government about the importance of an art museum for the city.
+Every year, this attraction welcomes thousands of visitors from around the world and depicts her cheerful perseverance even in the face of physical and economic hardships.

 A steel memorial sculpture based on the Lewis' house has been erected at the original homesite in Marshalltown, designed by architect Brian MacKay-Lyons.
 A replica of the Maud Lewis House was built in 1999 by retired fisherman Murray Ross, complete with finished interior.
 It is a few kilometres north of Marshalltown on the road to Digby Neck in Seabrook.